US grounds some Boeing MAX planes for safety checks after cabin emergency | Business

 Emma Vu, a passenger on the Alaska flight, told CNN she awoke to the plane "just falling, and I knew it was not just normal turbulence because the masks came down and that's when the panic definitely started to set in."
 The extra door is typically installed by low-cost airlines using extra seats that require more paths for evacuation.
 However, those doors are permanently "plugged," or deactivated, on jets with fewer seats, including those of Alaska Airlines.

 The fuselage for Boeing 737s is made by Kansas-based Spirit AeroSystems, which separated from Boeing in 2005.
 Spirit manufactured and installed the particular plug door that suffered the blowout, a source told Reuters on Saturday.
 The company did not respond to a request for comment.
-The FAA said its inspection directive covers 171 MAX 9 airplanes but did not say what the precise inspection requirements are.
+The FAA did not say what the precise inspection requirements are or detail inspection intervals.

 The MAX 9 represents about 220 of the 1,400 MAX jets delivered so far and most of them have the deactivated door, meaning they are potentially covered by the order.
 Boeing said it supported the FAA decision.